 Best uses: Storing traditional tools/equipment, bicycles, lawnmowers, small tractors, ATV’s and snow blowers.
-Also would make a great pool shed, workshop or man cave/she shed.
+Would also make a great pool shed, workshop, or man cave/she-shed.

 Square footage: 96 sq. ft.

 Actual size: 12’W x 8’D (12 by 8)